tyroguru/BPFTrace-hol/usdt.md

 ## Statically Defined User Probes (USDT)

-(... or "Userland Statically Defined Tracepoints").
+(... or "User(land) Statically Defined Tracepoints").
 The name tells us everything:

 1. *Userland* - these probes are for applications and libraries.
 2. *Statically Defined Tracepoints* - The tracepoints (a.k.a the *probes and arguments*) are statically defined by the developer apriori via macros.
 You as a developer decide where to place probes in your code and these can then be *dynamically* enabled via bpftrace scripts when the code is executing.
+A huge advantage of this approach is that the probe can be given a name with semantic meaning: for example, you can name a probe `transaction-start` nd use this name to enable it instead of having to know a mangled C++ function name!
+This gives us stability and consistency in probe nomenclature.

 In this lab you will experiment with tracing static user probes.